btroncone/learn-rxjs/operators/combination/race.md

 ###### TL;DR: Use the first observable to emit

 The **race** operator is as the name implies.
 It subscribes to all inner observables and emits values from the first observables to emits a values.
 Once that inner observable completes, the operator will conclude.
-Note that **race** does not care which observable completes the fastest.
+Note that **race** does not care which observable completes the fastest as well as which observable fails unless it is the first.
+This is because the operator will throw out the rest of the observables once the first one emits.

 ### Examples